Sacred 2 character selection with the High Elf class chosen in the menu before starting the campaign.

 Sacred 2 is still one of the most charming action RPGs for loot-hungry players

-Sacred 2 is a sprawling fantasy action RPG where you explore the realm of Ancaria, collect loot, develop your hero, and fight everything from undead monsters to magical creatures and brutal bosses.
+Sacred 2 is a sprawling fantasy action RPG where you explore the realm of Ancaria, gather loot, develop your hero, and battle everything from undead monsters to magical creatures and brutal bosses.

-The story centers on the mysterious T-Energy, which for millennia has shaped life, magic, and the balance of power in Ancaria.
-When the High Elves lose control of it, the realm descends into chaos, war, and destruction.
-As the player, you choose one of several heroes and set out into a vast open fantasy world, where every mission, every battle, and every piece of gear brings you closer to deciding Ancaria’s fate.
+The story centers on the mysterious T-Energy, which has shaped life, magic, and power in Ancaria for millennia.
+When the High Elves lose control of it, the realm is thrown into chaos, war, and ruin.
+As a player, you choose from several heroes and drager (set out) into a vast open fantasy world, where every quest, every fight, and every piece of gear brings you closer to deciding Ancaria’s fate.

-We tested Sacred 2 on a Windows 11 PC, and the first thing that struck us wasn’t the graphics but the size of the game.
-Ancaria still feels surprisingly big, especially if you’re coming from newer action RPGs where the world is often more tightly guided.
-Here you get tons of freedom and plenty of quests and a slightly old-school yet cozy RPG vibe that fans of Diablo, Titan Quest, and Grim Dawn will immediately recognize.
+We tested Sacred 2 on a Windows 11 PC, and the first thing that struck us wasn’t the graphics, but the sheer size of the game.
+Ancaria still feels surprisingly big, especially if you’re coming from newer action RPGs where the world is often more tightly directed.
+Here you get masser af frihed, mange quests (lots of freedom, plenty of quests) and a slightly old-school, cozy RPG vibe that fans of Diablo, Titan Quest, and Grim Dawn will recognize.

 A large open world packed with loot